jamesquinlan/stats-321/README.md

 underlying assumptions of ANOVA, and perform inferential hypothesis testing using both manual and computer methods of statistical analysis to include various multiple comparisons approaches.

-5. Construct statistical models for other ANOVA designs such as a  b factorial design and randomized complete block design, and perform inferential hypothesis testing using both manual and computer methods of statistical analysis.
+5. Construct statistical models for other ANOVA designs such as axb factorial design and randomized complete block design, and perform inferential hypothesis testing using both manual and computer methods of statistical analysis.